 It’s Mayday 2020.

-We’re stuck in lockdown and the world is discombobulated beyond most of our wildest imaginings.
+We’re stuck in a national lockdown and the world is discombobulated beyond our wildest imaginings.

-Nature doesn’t care though – the bluebells have bloomed as normal, even up here in Northumberland, and I am reminded of a poem I wrote back in 2016, in the tranquility of a Cotswold woodland near my parents’ home.
+Nature doesn’t care though – the bluebells bloomed as normal, even here in Northumberland, and I am reminded of a poem I wrote back in 2016, in the tranquility of a Cotswold woodland near my parents’ home when the word pandemic was known only in history texts.

 Here amongst the bluebells